Places

 "We became even closer in high school.
 We experimented with all the usual teenage things together.
 I remember spending endless hours at his parents’ house, listening to Cocteau Twins and This Mortal Coil.
 We’d go out dancing to S’Express and Baby Ford.”

 Shortly after coming out, Jason was gay bashed on Main Street in downtown Oshkosh.
-While walking with a friend, Jason was ambushed by six boys who jumped out a truck and violently attacked him.
+While walking with a female friend, Jason was ambushed by six boys who jumped out a truck and violently attacked him.
 Although they beat him up very badly, the police were unwilling to do anything to help the Doemels.

 “The police officer said there was nothing they could do, because the boys were minors,” said Suzanne.
 “The fact is, one of the boys was the son of a local judge.”